Mostly Resilient

 No. We don't think AI will replace Motor Vehicle Operators, All Other, though we do expect the job to change.

-Still, most of what makes this job hard to automate is the messy, human stuff.
-Complex urban routes, loading and unloading, customer interaction, and real-time safety judgment are not solved problems.
-Public resistance is strong, with 86% of Americans expressing concern about driverless trucks on public roads [5], and some cities are actively blocking autonomous vehicle pilots [1].
-Regulation is lagging too, with driver advocacy groups pushing back on proposals that would let companies self-certify safety [4].
+But the human role is not disappearing.
+Complex urban routes, customer interaction, loading and unloading, and real-time safety judgment are still firmly human work.
+Public resistance is significant, with 86% of Americans expressing concern about driverless trucks on public roads [5], and regulators are pushing back too, with some cities pulling robotaxi pilots entirely [1].
+Drivers' groups are also fighting legislation they say would let companies self-certify 80,000-pound driverless trucks [4].

 Reveal More